kevinctofel/excellent_stream/src/posts/smart-retirement-home.md

 ---
 As my wife and I get older, we continue to debate an important decision.
 Should we stay in our current house or should we look for a more suitable retirement home?
 As a minimalist, I'm leaning towards a smaller place.
 And I recently saw a "smart" pre-fab home that appears ideal.

-When I say this is a "smart" hme, I don't mean from a connected or IoT standpoint.
+When I say this is a "smart" home, I don't mean from a connected or IoT standpoint.
 Rather, the design and re-use of space is what I think makes it smart.

 ## Check out this walkthrough